 But in spite of all those statements, that didn’t stop Google from transforming its free vertical search engine, Google Product Search, to an entirely gigantic AdWords section.
 Google will argue that it’s not their core search engine, but rather just a auxiliary vertical search service, which I guess it’s fundamentally true.
 However, that’s still makes you somewhat disturbingly contemplate about the future…

 Even though Google solidly disqualifying any mere suggestion for ads-for-rankings, many doubts about those claims have been raised over the years.
-For example this discussion on Digital Point forum from 2008, or this discussion on SEO Forums from 2010, or this discussion on Warrior Forum from this month (October 2012).

 Personally, I haven’t saw any proof that buying ads has a direct impact on the search results and I have no reason to believe there is such an algorithmic signal.
 I do believe though that buying ads can improve rankings indirectly: people visit a website after clicking on an ad and recommending (linking) it for others, which can obliquely improve the site’s rankings.